Stochastic gradient descent with gradient estimator for categorical features: Solution: gradient estimator for categorical features

+as the $p$ symbol groups form a partition of $\mathcal{Z}$.
 In this case, our proposed gradient estimator is proportional to the classic one.
 If one uses the vanilla optimizer, GCE is equivalent to the classic one with a bigger learning rate:

-But with other optimizers such as Adam or AdaGrad which are very sensitive to the learning rate, if too high, one might not converge.
-So even in the balanced case, it is better to have a small learning rate and a big gradient thanks to GCE rather than a big learning rate and a small gradient.
-Results are presented in Section \ref{Results}.
+In this scenario, the gradient's scale is directly related to the learning rate.
+However, this relationship does not hold true for adaptive optimizers which are highly dependent on the learning rate.
+In the case of Adam, the update parameter is approximately bounded by the learning rate, making the scale transfer irrelevant.